 A horse has 64 chromosomes, a donkey 62, and their offspring 63.

 A person should be able to deduce certain things.
 For example if you see storm clouds and there is a heavy sheet of rain approaching then you should be able to deduce it will probably rain in your location soon.
-But not everybody can make that deduction.
-Some people have to feel the raindrops, and are then surprised by the rain.

 Likewise, the evolution of a horse and donkey, their divergence from a common ancestor, created a certain distance between them.
 That distance was such that although they can produce offspring, 'some' factor in nature discourages it.
 Likewise in the other direction, two horses or donkeys that are two closely related can produce offspring but nature discourages it, in that case with often crippling mutations.